mallorca turistas

 Palma Cathedral : La Seu

-Also known as La Seu, the Cathedral of Palma de Mallorca is the most emblematic construction of Mallorca, an architectural ensemble built over several centuries to become an authentic work of art that will take your breath away.
+Also known as “La Seu”, Palma de Mallorca’s Cathedral is the most emblematic construction of Mallorca.
+It’s an architectural ensemble built over several centuries to become an authentic work of art that will take your breath away.

-• The “Gothic Eye”: The large rose window, almost 14 meters in diameter, projects an almost magical light into the interior, dressing the walls of the temple with brightness and color.
+• The “Gothic Eye”: The large rose window, about 14 meters in diameter, casts an almost magical light into the interior of the cathedral, dressing the walls of the temple with brightness and color.

-• Portal of El Mirador: A monumental architectural work on the south facade, which amazes with its more than 15 meters high.
+• Portal of “El Mirador”: A monumental architectural work located on the south facade, which stands at an astonishing height of more than 15 metres.

 • Bells: The cathedral houses 9 bells, each with its own name.
-N’Eloi” stands out, with a diameter of two meters and a weight of more than 4,500 kilos.
+The one named “N’Eloi” is the one that stands out the most, with a diameter of two meters and a weight of more than 4,500 kilograms.

 La Seu